Top Tips For Controlling Cymbal Volume

-This week we are bringing you some top tips when it comes to your drumming.
+This week we are bringing you some top tips for controlling cymbal volume.

 Have you ever been practicing or on stage and your cymbals are just too loud?